Empowering Ocean Guardians Across Latin America

 Language: Italian

 “I had a very positive experience during this programme.
-It was informative, engaging and helped me gain a better understanding of ocean literacy, marine conservation.”
+It was informative, engaging and helped me gain a better understanding of Ocean Literacy, marine conservation.”

 Bidyutlata Patra, India